 Indeed, notes Kirkus, Stern’s cadre of support has included “a loving mother, a compassionate stepfather, stable siblings, admirable schoolteachers, and at least a couple of competent therapists.”

 Stern, interested in helping others, has a Resource section on her website, which opens with this statement, FEELINGS ARE NOT FACTS—“the first best thing that helped me with my anxiety.”
-Other recommendations include a specific guided meditation, a breathing app, and a book by Dr. The Worry Cure: Seven Steps to Stop Worry from Stopping You. called
+Other recommendations include a specific guided meditation, a breathing app, and a book by Dr. Robert L. Leahy called The Worry Cure: Seven Steps to Stop Worry from Stopping You.